 How to Be a Good CouchSurfer

-Although couchsurfing is completely free, remember that your hosts do not have to offer up their homes and time -- they are doing so to meet people and to form new friendships.
+Although couchsurfing is completely free, remember that your hosts aren't compensated for offering up their homes and time — they are doing so to meet people and form new friendships.